Research

 Should I buy backlinks on Fiverr?

-No, you shouldn’t buy backlinks on Fiverr.
+We wouldn’t advise buying backlinks on Fiverr.
 Many case studies, like this one, have concluded that Fiverr sellers mainly deliver low-quality, nofollow links.

 These won’t help you rank.
 In fact, they’ll probably hurt your backlink profile and your rankings.